 Prerequisite: Consent of the department.
 May be repeated for credit for a maximum of six term hours.
-Topics to be announced by the department.
-Three hours of lecture.
+Topics to be selected by the computer science graduate faculty based on current industry trends and areas of faculty research.
+Students will conduct a thorough independent analysis of a topic relevant to the course topic.
+Three hours of lecture in a computer lab setting.